BOJIT/btmgmt/README.md

     btmgmt.command("command", "parameter1", "parameter2")

-    # Variable number of arguments: arguments should be formatted as strings
+    # Variable number of arguments allowed depending on the command (see below).

 ## Permissions: